2025 Women's World Floorball Championships

-The 2025 Women's World Floorball Championships will be the 15th edition of Women's World Floorball Championship, the biennial international floorball championship organised under the auspices of the IFF for the women's national teams across the world.
-It will be held from 6 to 14 December 2025 in Brno and Ostrava in the Czech Republic.
-The final will be in Ostrava.

-It will be the second time that the Czech Republic hosts the Women's World Floorball Championships.
+The 2025 Women's World Floorball Championships was the 15th edition of Women's World Floorball Championship, the biennial international floorball championship organised under the auspices of the IFF for the women's national teams across the world.
+It was held from 6 to 14 December 2025 in Brno and Ostrava in the Czech Republic.
+The final was in Ostrava.
+It was the second time that the Czech Republic hosted the Women's World Floorball Championships.
 The first time was in 2013, in the same cities.

-For the eighth time, 16 teams will take part.
-Regional qualifiers in Americas, Asia and Oceania, and Europe took place between January to March 2025.
-Fifteen teams return from 2023, with the only difference being Netherlands replacing France.
-The Dutch return after a 10 year absence.